hani64/wastewater-trends-streamlit/README.md

 ADB_HTTP_PATH = ""
 ADB_API_KEY = ""

-# the names of the catalog tables used within each of the pages
+# The names of the catalog tables used within each of the pages
 WW_TRENDS_TABLE = ""
 MPOX_TABLE = ""
 LARGE_JUMPS_TABLE = ""
 LOGS_TABLE = ""
 LATEST_MEASURES_TABLE = ""

+# The job id of the jobs used to push data from ADB catalog to prod blob
+WW_JOB_ID = ""
+MPOX_JOB_ID = ""

 DEVELOPMENT = "TRUE" # Only add this value in your dev environment
 ```